ARCTIC Refrigerator and Freezer (ARCTIC) - 11.22.16

 Two ARCTIC units supported the early biological experiments on the ISS.
 The first unit, ARCTIC-1, was delivered to the ISS during the 8A (STS-110) mission in April of 2002.
 The second unit, ARCTIC-2, was launched on UF2 (STS-111) in June 2002.
 ARCTIC-1 operated as a freezer with a set temperature of -25 °C, while ARCTIC-2 operated in refrigerator mode at 4 °C.

 Together, the ARCTIC units operated continuously for 6,870 hours during Expeditions 4 and 5 before malfunctioning and losing the ability to cool.
 During checkout operations on Expedition 4, ARCTIC-2 was unable to cool to freezing temperatures, but was able to operate at 4 °C. The ARCTIC units were transferred from the space shuttle to EXpedite the PRocessing of Experiments to Space Station (EXPRESS) rack 4 on the ISS.
 After a brief checkout to begin operations, minimal crew interaction with the ARCTIC units was required to place samples inside the ARCTIC units.
-The ARCTIC units provided a total of 38 liters of cold stowage on the International Space Station.
-Operations
+The ARCTIC units provided a total of 38 liters of cold stowage on the International Space Station. ^ back to top

 - The crew was responsible for activating, loading, and unloading samples and performing routine checks and maintenance of the ARCTIC hardware.